AbzalAidakhmetov/Text_Improvement_Engine/README.md

 Instead of building a custom solution from scratch, I've opted for a time-saving approach.
 I am using the [SentenceTransformer library](https://www.sbert.net/docs/pretrained_models.html), a fantastic tool that effortlessly transforms phrases into vectors.
 There are lots of available pre-trained models differing in accuracy and speed, I have used most of them, and interestingly the best ones like `all-mpnet-base-v2`, `multi-qa-mpnet-base-cos-v1` showed lower cosine similarity scores compared to `bert-base-nli-mean-tokens` which considered to be giving lower quality embeddings.
 Nevertheless, everything depends on the threshold that you will give.
 SOTA sentence transformers gave almost the same results as BERT, but I had to lower the threshold for the former.
 Thus, I decided to show both `bert-base-nli-mean-tokens` and `multi-qa-mpnet-base-cos-v1` results.
 ## The Challenge of Phrase Extraction

 After conquering the conversion hurdle, the next mission is to find meaningful phrases within sentences and compare them with standardized ones.
-We tried using libraries like NLTK, but they didn't quite cut it.
+I tried using libraries like NLTK, but they didn't quite cut it.
 Here is the implementation of the NLTK:

 ```python
 import nltk